 - Hand pull, dig out roots (all year round).
 Dispose of roots at a refuse transfer station or bury deeply.

-Weed Weapon Extra Strength or Woody Weeds should be sprayed on large areas* of bindweed, taking care not to spray desirable plants.
-Woody Weeds and Weed Weapon Extra Strength are systemic herbicides and will kill right down to roots.
+- Weed Weapon Extra Strength should be sprayed on large areas* of bindweed, taking care not to spray desirable plants.
+Weed Weapon Extra Strength are systemic herbicides and will kill right down to roots.
 Well established bindweed like convolvulus may take several treatments to kill all root systems and rhizomes or spot treat as below.